SamVerschueren/gulp-cordova-create/README.md

 ## Related

-See [`gulp-cordova-plugin`](https://github.com/SamVerschueren/gulp-cordova-plugin) for adding a plugin to your cordova project.
+- [`gulp-cordova-plugin`](https://github.com/SamVerschueren/gulp-cordova-plugin) for adding a plugin to your cordova project.
+- [`gulp-cordova-build-android`](https://github.com/SamVerschueren/gulp-cordova-build-android) for building the cordova project for the Android platform.

 ## Contributors